 - It always helps to talk it through with someone else.
 Having wrestled with one particular section I was writing (and tied myself into knots several times over), I decided to sit down and discuss the problems I was having with a colleague.
 Within a very short period we had restructured the writing and it all fell into place immediately.

 - Tables and models really do make for more interesting reading, particularly when they’re used to break up rather dense text.
 The catch though is that they do take a bit more time to create (particularly models).
 I suspect this is why despite the fact most qualitative textbooks recommend the use of tables and models in qualitative, it’s rare to find them in published journal articles.
 Allow a little time to be creative and see what you can come up with – once again, talking through with a colleague can be helpful here.

 - If you’re constantly referring to sections in your writing, it may mean that you don’t quite have the structure right.
 It’s quite frustrating for a reader to be constantly told “This will be discussed in more detail in Section X”.
 They’re just getting into the wonderful gems you’re imparting, and then they’re told they need to wait until later.
 Occasional references like this are fine, but if you’re using cross-references often, take a look at the structure that you’re writing within.

 Because qualitative analysis and writing was something I initially struggled to get to grips with myself, I do enjoy sharing the things I’ve learned with other researchers.
-If you’d like to hear more, join me online for Analysing Qualitative Data and Writing Up Qualitative Research.
+If you’d like to hear more, join me online at our upcoming Research Accelerator event.
 Hope to see you there!